Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

   #set align(left)
   #raw("pub enum Instruction {
     Control(ControlASM),
-    Effect(Event, TimeSpan),
+    Effect(Event, Variable),
 }")
   ],
   caption: "Instruction definition"
 ) <lst:instruction>

 The effect instructions are the ones that generate emissions of events to the World.
-Any effect instruction contains two informations: an event $e$ and a duration $d$.
+Any effect instruction contains two parts: an event $e$ and a duration $d$ (in @lst:instruction this last part is represented by a Variable, this will be explained later).
 In the following, such an instruction is denoted by $(e, d)$.

 The control instructions are all the other instructions: they are silent from the point of view of the World.